-Cure is a neighborhood restaurant with a small menu focused on local urban Mediterranean food.
+Cure operated as a neighborhood restaurant with a small menu focused on local urban Mediterranean food.
 Justin's vision of Cure is for it to be a reflection of the seasons in Western Pennsylvania and its local farms.
+In early 2019 Cure transitioned from a full service restaurant to a private event space.
+Send private event inquiry to firstname.lastname@example.org

 Chef Justin Severino